Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 **Gene Knockout Analysis**: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.

 ## Results and Findings (Preliminary Simulations):
-Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high Malonyl-CoA yield when grown on glucose, with optimized pathways for carbon source assimilation.<br/>
+Preliminary FBA simulations have shown that P. putida KT2440 has a high Malonyl-CoA yield when grown on glucose, with optimized pathways for carbon source assimilation.<br/>

 ## Check the PPU_Analysis file for more information.##